-- Tinker Bell and the Disney Fairies all wear flower or leaf based clothes.
+- Tinker Bell and all the fairies, in the Disney Fairies franchise, wear flower or leaf based clothes.

-- The Bible: After eating the forbidden fruit, Adam and Eve attempted to cover their nakedness through garments made of fig leaves.
+- The Bible: After eating the forbidden fruit, Adam and Eve attempted to cover their nakedness through garments made of fig leaves (if you know what fig leaves look like,◊ the symbolism is kind of obvious).
 God later provided animal skins for them to wear.

 - Rhia of The Lost Years of Merlin is described to be wearing clothes made of vines.